UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS9/ps9-nonparametric-unsupervised.md

 | Expend      |  0.292|  -0.753|  -0.585|   0.009|  -0.019|   0.006|  -0.036|   0.052|  -0.008|  -0.002|   0.001|   0.000|   0.001|   0.000|   0.000|   0.000|   0.000|
 | Grad.Rate   |  0.000|  -0.001|   0.002|  -0.001|  -0.002|  -0.001|  -0.001|  -0.003|   0.005|  -0.002|  -0.248|   0.433|   0.824|   0.265|  -0.031|   0.016|  -0.002|

+Biplot is rather difficult to interpret and messy, thus we cannot identify the highly correlated variables.
+Instead, we looked at the exact makeups of PC1 and PC2. `Apps`, `F.Undergrad`, `Accept` and `Enroll` are strongly correlated with the first principal component.
+The variables are all related to university admissions.
+Schools that have large positive values on the first principal component have a larger student population size
+`Outstate` and `Expend` are strongly correlated with the second principal component.
+The variables are related ot budgeting of the universities.
+Logically, the more the university spends on each student, the higher out-of-state tuition students have to pay.

 Clustering states \[3 points\]
 ==============================